Edwin Vernon Morgan

 Edwin Vernon Morgan (February 22, 1865 – April 16, 1934) was an American diplomat.
 He served as United States Ambassador to Brazil, and served as Minister to Cuba, Paraguay, Uruguay, Portugal, and Korea.

 Early life and education

-Edwin Vernon Morgan was born on February 22, 1886 in Aurora, New York, the son of Margeret (née Bogart) and Henry A. Morgan, and the grandson of Congressman Edwin Barber Morgan.
+Morgan was born on February 22, 1886 in Aurora, New York, the son of Margeret (née Bogart) and Henry A. Morgan, and the grandson of Congressman Edwin Barber Morgan.
 He attended Phillips Academy, and then Harvard University, earning a bachelor's degree in 1890, and a master's degree in 1891.
 He continued his post-graduate studies at the University of Berlin.

-He returned to Harvard, where he taught history for two years.
+Morgan returned to Harvard, where he taught history for two years.
 Then, from 1895-1898, he taught at Adelbert College in Cleveland, Ohio.

 Morgan next entered the United States Foreign Service, beginning his diplomatic career in 1899 as secretary to the Samoan High Commissioner.